 This course will develop students' writing abilities to promote their academic success throughout high school and beyond and will teach them to be informed consumers of media.
-Students will understand and practice the various types of journalistic writing including hard news, features, and opinion.
+Students will understand and practice the various types of journalistic writing including hard news, features, sports, and broadcast.
 Students will analyze professional news examples and improve their skills in writing for a specific audience, revising, fact-checking, and reading critically.
-They will also develop skills in time management through scheduling and conducting interviews with a variety of sources.
-They will produce print and online news reports along with developing leadership and collaboration skills by taking on different roles in news production.
-This is a writing-intensive course.
-Juniors interested in writing/journalism may take this elective; however, they will also need to take a year of English as a senior.
+They will produce print, online, and broadcast news reports along with developing leadership and collaboration skills by taking on different roles in news production.

+This is a writing intensive course.
+Prerequisite(s): None